jsoizo/gitlab-multi-reviewer/README.md

 npm start
 ```

-Environment variables and project config are same as when with docker.
+Environment variables and project settings are same as when with docker.